Blankety Blanks (American game show): Broadcast history

 The $10,000 Pyramids success on ABC's daytime schedule since May 6, 1974 prompted the network to order another show from packager Stewart.
 Blanks replaced reruns of The Brady Bunch at 11:30 AM (10:30 Central), opposite the top-rated Hollywood Squares on NBC and the soap opera Love of Life on CBS.
 In an unusual move, when ABC cancelled Blanks, Brady Bunch returned to that timeslot in preparation for its eventual huge success in syndication later that year.

 Cullen himself was quoted in a magazine saying that this show "didn't get a fair shake".
 Most daytime games of that era normally were given a thirteen-week minimum run to prove themselves; Blanks had such low ratings that ABC pulled it after only ten weeks.
 The fact that it was too similar to Match Game, a popular CBS game show, did not help matters either.
 (Such were the similarities that international versions of Match Game used the Blankety Blank(s) title, including in the UK and Australia.)

 Theme

 The theme to this show was later used on another Bob Stewart show, Double Talk, via a practice known in the trade as "recycling".
-In addition, the theme used for the show's 1975 pilot was later re-used on an unsold 1977 Stewart pilot, Get Rich Quick.
+In addition, the theme used for the show's 1975 pilot, “Sports Page” by Keith Roberts, was later re-used on an unsold 1977 Stewart pilot, Get Rich Quick.
 Bob Cobert composed the theme.